TheOdinProject/curriculum/JS101/DOM-manipulation-project.md

 In this project you'll actually be creating a pretty neat toy for your portfolio to flex your DOM manipulation tools.
-You're going to build a browser version of a type of something between a sketchpad and a Etch-A-Sketch.
+You're going to build a browser version of something between a sketchpad and an Etch-A-Sketch.

-This project should NOT be trivially easy for you!
+This project should NOT be easy for you!
 You'll probably have to Google frequently to get the right JavaScript methods and CSS to use.
 In fact, that's the point!
 You CAN build this using the tools that you have already learned and there are plenty of more resources on the net for learning stuff that we haven't covered yet if you decide you need it.
 We'll walk you through the basic steps, but it will be up to YOU to actually implement them.

 The key with anything like this is to break it down into little manageable steps and then figure out how to solve each in turn.